- Should I have auto insurance?

 - Should I have tenant insurance?

 Most people are surprised at the value of their personal property if they were to add it up and have to replace it all immediately.
 Think about your furniture, clothing, electronic equipment, and then try to put a price tag to it all.
 So you may not think that you have much, but tenant insurance will take care of you.
-Also, tenant insurance provides coverage for: Additional Living Expenses (if you had to vacate your premises due to an insured peril), Personal Liability (if you unintentionally cause bodily injury or property damage), Premises Liability (legal liability arising out of your occupancy), Tenant's Legal Liability (for unintentional damage to the premises or contents you are renting).
+Tenant insurance provides coverage for: Additional Living Expenses (if you had to vacate your premises due to an insured peril), Personal Liability (if you unintentionally cause bodily injury or property damage), Premises Liability (legal liability arising out of your occupancy), and Tenant's Legal Liability (for unintentional damage to the premises or contents you are renting).

 - Do I need insurance for my small home business?